-Strategy First: How to do Microservices on Azure Right?
+Strategy First: How to do Microservices deployment on Azure Right?

 Microservices as the industry considers it to be sure smaller chunks of code written to execute a specific task.
 Every small piece of code attribute to a particular service and is a whole in itself.
 For instance, if you plan to create a business store online, you would require several pages, payment portal, sign up forms, etc. Instead of writing one single application to carry out all of the tasks, microservices deploy an infrastructure where you have a combination of autonomous tasks that can integrate to build the final application.